ericsteedly/pan-am-api/README.md

 ![Screenshot 2024-05-23 at 4 09 45 PM](https://github.com/ericsteedly/pan-am/assets/143138529/46f10c9b-ea3d-465b-8f96-3f9c26d8b9a9)

-# !!!Fan-Am Airways data is currently under maintenance and will not show available flights at this time

 # Welcome to the Fan-Am Airways flight-booking application (formerly called Pan-Am).
 Click [HERE](https://pan-am-eight.vercel.app/) to try it out!